-Core samples were cut on site with a core-saw, trying to take 1.5m samples respecting the lithology: sampling leucogranites with a minimum of radioactivity (the threshold was checked with the first batch of assay results).
+Core samples were cut on site with a core-saw, with the aim to take 1.5m samples but respecting the lithology: sampling leucogranites with a minimum of radioactivity (the threshold was checked with the first batch of assay results).
 Radiometric readings with a scintillometer were done every 10 cm to match the readings of the down-hole gamma probe for comparison purposes.